 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 In the backcountry, your knife is your best friend.
 From gear repairs to peanut butter spreading, you never know when your blade will save your hike.
 But keeping your knife or multitool functioning like the day you got it takes work.
-Follow these tips to maintain your tools so you can slice and saw for years to come.
+A well maintained blade handles cutting better than a dull one, and keeps you safer by promoting better slicing and chopping technique—if your knife isn’t sharp enough, you’ll end up using more force to cut, which increases the risk of the blade slipping and ending up somewhere it should, like in your hand.

-Keep it Lubricated.
+Keep Your Knife Lubricated.

-1. Invest in a sharpening stone.
 There are numerous varieties of knife sharpeners.
 It’s best to research which is recommended for your particular knife, but here’s a rundown of the most common types:

 - Water stones allow you to produce a very sharp edge in a short amount of time, and are great for reviving especially dull or damaged knives.
 These should always be wet when used, and require some time and skill.